 The Atlantic City Expressway is an east/west toll highway connecting the suburbs of Philadelphia to Atlantic City.
 It is maintained by the South Jersey Transportation Authority, a separate agency from the New Jersey Turnpike Authority, which maintains the other toll highways in the state.
 Instead of a ticket system, the expressway has a combination of tollbooths along the highway itself and tollbooths at certain ramps.
 It is given the unsigned designation of NJ 446 but has no posted route number.

-At its western terminus, the Atlantic City Expressway turns into the North-South Freeway (NJ 42), which provides access to the Camden Freeway (I-295), the Walt Whitman Bridge (I-76), and the Ben Franklin Bridge (I-676).
+At its western terminus, the Atlantic City Expressway turns into the North-South Freeway (NJ 42), which provides access to I-295, the Walt Whitman Bridge (I-76), and the Ben Franklin Bridge (I-676).
 There is no direct highway connection to the New Jersey Turnpike (NJ 700).
 Motorists wishing to transfer between the two highways must travel a couple of miles along Black Horse Pike (NJ 168).